jvmahon/homebridge-hubitat/README.md

 * If the Fan appears in Hubitat as a "true" Fan (a device with a speed Control attribute), then it will be configured as a Fan.
 * However, the plugin recognizes that a "fan" could also be controlled by a "regular" switch or dimmer.
 So, the plugin will also set up the device as a "Fan" if the word "Fan" appears in the Hubitat device label.
+* Most Hubitat fan drivers implement the "SwitchLevel" capability in adition to the "FanControl" capability -- this is the preferred implementation in a driver as it will allow control using a percentage level.
+There is eperimental support for fan drivers which only implement the "FanControl" capability without implementing "SwitchLevel" - in this case, there is a simple mapping of off = 0%, low = 1-20%, medium-low = 21-40%, medium = 41-60%, medium-high = 61-80%, high = 81-100%, on = 100%.

 ### B. Outlets